percona/k8spg-docs/docs/users.md

 ### Superuser and pgBouncer

 For security reasons we do not allow superusers to connect to cluster through pgBouncer by default.
 You can connect through `primary` service (read more in [exposure documentation](expose.md)).
-Otherwise you can use the [proxy.pgBouncer.exposePostgresUser](operator.md#proxy-pgbouncer-exposepostgresuser) Custom Resource option to enable superusers connection via pgBouncer.